Felipe-Borba/alura-nodejs-api-rest/README.md

 ## Sensitive Data

-In folder config put a json file named: `default.json`
+In api folder create a new file named: `config/default.json`

 Ex: